 Walter was inducted into the Army by the Kennett Square Selective Service Board, entering service in December, 1942.
 After basic training, Walter was assigned to the 365th Infantry Regiment, 92nd Infantry division.
 The division was nicknamed the Buffalo Soldiers.
 This is the same division in which Hero Herbert Garnett served.

-The 92nd Division served in heavy fighting in the North Apennines Mountains and the Po River Valley campaigns.
-They were attempting to break through the German Gothic Line, an extremely heavily defended defensive line utilizing the peaks of the Apennines in Northern Italy.Private First Class Walter J. Archer was Killed In Action on November 13, 1944 in Italy.
+The 92nd Division saw heavy fighting in the North Apennines Mountains and the Po River Valley campaigns.
+They were attempting to break through the German Gothic Line, an extremely heavily defended defensive line utilizing the peaks of the Apennines in Northern Italy.Private First Class Walter J. Archer was killed in action on November 13, 1944 in Italy.
 He was buried at the Florence American Cemetery in Via Cassia, Italy.